 Given a subset $B\subset A$, we set

 where $B_\om$ is the subset of $B$ formed by the points $x$ such that $f^\om(x)$ is well-defined.

-The {\em full orbit of $B\subset A$} under $f$ is the subset of $A$ formed by the union of all $f^\om(B)$ for all sequences (of any length) $\om$ (so that in particular $B$ is contained in its full orbit under~$f$.)
+The {\em full orbit of $B\subset A$} under $f$ is the subset of $A$ formed by the union of all $f^\om(B)$ for all sequences (of any length) $\om$.
+In particular $B$ is contained in its full orbit under~$f$.

 2mm